 Vegetable Chow Mein Recipe - Light & Healthy

 I absolutely love Chinese food, it can be both so amazingly complex, but also basic, comforting, and always mouthwatering.
-In the Chinese culture, noodles symbolize prosperity, and longevity in life.
+In Chinese culture, noodles symbolize prosperity and longevity in life.
 It's so very easy to modify most Chinese dishes into a vegetarian dish.
-Sometimes, you can simply just skip the meat, plump up the amount of vegetables, or even toss in something as basic as tofu.
-When you're ready to try a lighter easy to make, healthy style veggie noodle dish our vegetable chow mein recipe can be prepare both as a main dish, as well as a healthy Chinese side dish to accompany a larger meal.
+Sometimes, you can simply just skip the meat, plump up the number of vegetables, or even toss in something as basic as tofu.
+When you're ready to try a lighter easy to make, healthy style veggie noodle dish our vegetable chow mein recipe can be prepared both as a main dish, as well as a healthy Chinese side dish to accompany a larger meal.

 Preparation Time: 10 Minutes Cooking Time: 10 Minutes Servings: 4 adults

 1/2 medium red bell pepper, seeded and cut into 1/2" wide strips

 1/2 medium yellow bell pepper, seeded and cut into 1/2" wide strips